openl2m/openl2m/docs/code/drivers/connector.rst

 check_my_device_health()
 ------------------------
 This is will be called to perform a health check on the device.
 In Connector(), there is a no-opt implementation.
-Each vendor driver can implement as needed.If implemented, drivers should their super class to run it as well:
+Each vendor driver can implement as needed.
+If implemented, drivers should their super class to run it as well:

 .. code-block:: python